Expert energy analysis and insight for UK businesses.

 We’ve been expecting the government to publish the results of a consultation that could affect the non-energy costs (NEC's) on your energy bill, impacting Renewable Obligations (RO) and Feed in Tariffs (FiT's).
 These results have been delayed and to complicate matters, Government has now published its response to the part effecting RO but not FiTs.
 The delays have mainly been due to the need to agree State Aid requirements for the schemes with the European Commission (EC) but Brexit negotiations and the recent general election have only added to the uncertainty.

-The consultation, launched in 2016 by what is now the Department for Business, Energy and Industrial Strategy (BEIS), reviewed how the FiT and RO apply to energy-intensive industries (EIIs) such as chemicals and manufacturing.
+The consultation, launched in 2016 by what is now the Department for Energy Security and Net Zero (DESNZ), reviewed how the FiT and RO apply to energy-intensive industries (EIIs) such as chemicals and manufacturing.
 In June Government received State Aid approval from the EC for the RO exemption but not FiT (timescales for this still remain unknown) and hence this is why the consultation response has been split.

 We now know that Government intends to start the RO exemption from January 2018 but this is entirely dependent on them getting Parliamentary time for the required legislation and it is possible it may take a back seat to more urgent EU Exit legislation.
 Therefore, the start could still be further delayed until the compliance year 2018/19.